For urgent consular assistance call

 More information:

-Monitor the media and other sources for possible unrest.
+Monitor local media for updates and other sources for possible unrest.

 Public protests and events that draw large groups of people can turn violent.